Contents

 🧠 Infobox — What is Elo?

 Elo is a results-based strength rating.
-After each match, rating points move: defeat a strong opponent and gain points; lose to a weaker opponent and lose points.
-Expected win probability is a function of the Elo gap.
+After each match, rating points move: beating a stronger opponent gains more points than beating a weaker one, and losing to a weaker opponent costs more.

-Rule of thumb: a 100-point Elo gap ≈ 64% win chance for the higher rating.
+Rule of thumb: a 100-point rating gap corresponds to roughly a 64% win chance for the higher-rated player; a 200-point gap pushes that to about 76%.

 Visualization: Elo logit curve (400-scale)

-Four metrics are most predictive indoors: first-serve percentage, points won behind first serve, return points won vs second serve, and tie-break win rate.
-Short-rally dominance matters because Greenset produces a flat bounce and rewards early contact.
+Indoors, four metrics are most predictive: first-serve percentage, points won behind first serve, return points won against second serve, and tie-break win rate.
+Short-rally dominance matters because Greenset produces a relatively flat bounce and rewards early contact.

 Markets & odds